MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 ---
 # Power Automate regions overview

-In Power Automate, your flows are created within your Power Platform environment.
-These environments are specific to a region, which corresponds to the location of the datacenters where your Power Platform environment is stored.
+In Power Automate, your flows are created within your Microsoft Power Platform environment.
+These environments are specific to a region, which corresponds to the location of the datacenters where your Microsoft Power Platform environment is stored.

-In other words, your flows are deployed in the [datacenter region](https://azure.microsoft.com/regions/) that hosts your [Power Platform environment](environments-overview-admin.md).
+In other words, your flows are deployed in the [datacenter region](https://azure.microsoft.com/regions/) that hosts your Microsoft [Power Platform environment](environments-overview-admin.md).

-## More information about Power Platform regions
+## More information about Microsoft Power Platform regions

 [Overview of Power Platform regions](/power-platform/admin/regions-overview)